nazdridoy/world-religions-wiki/judaism/texts/README.md

 ## Torah / Chumash (Pentateuch)

 - [Torah Overview](./torah_overview.md) - Introduction to the Five Books of Moses
+- [Torah](./torah.md) - Comprehensive guide to the Five Books of Moses
 - [Genesis/Bereishit](./genesis.md) - Creation to the Patriarchs
 - [Exodus/Shemot](./exodus.md) - Slavery, liberation, and Sinai
 - [Leviticus/Vayikra](./leviticus.md) - Priestly laws and holiness